Shredmetal/llmtest/docs/guides/best-practices.md

                     Explains the API key is invalid
                     Provides steps to fix the issue """

-# Bad - testing exact wording - DO NOT USE LLMTEST FOR THIS, JUST USE REGULAR PYTEST
+# Bad - testing exact wording - DO NOT USE llm_app_test FOR THIS, JUST USE REGULAR PYTEST

 expected_behavior = "Should say 'Invalid API key'"
 ```